synnaxlabs/synnax/README.md

 Our team is targeting a v1 release before the end of 2024, at which point all APIs will be stable and follow strict semantic versioning.

-# How to Contribute

-Help us modernize industrial control!
-Reach out to [Emiliano](mailto:ebonilla@synnaxlabs.com) if you'd like to get involved.
-While you wait for a response, check out the [New Contributor Guide](docs/CONTRIBUTING.md) to get up to speed.

 # Repository Organization

 Synnax is built as a collection of several projects, all of which are collected